-Photograph Portfolio Tip Eighteen – prepare for the interview.
+Photograph Portfolio Tips – No18 – prepare for the interview.

 For the photography course in DIT, I was offered a place after I did an interview.
-They asked me lots of questions about the photos in the portfolio, so make sure you prepare for an interview by being able to talk about the photos in your portfolio.
-Know your portfolio inside out and if you mention other photographers in your portfolio be able to talk about them too.
-Talk about your development as a photographer and where you get your inspiration from and what you see as your weaknesses as a photographer, mine was lack of Photoshop skills.
+They asked me lots of questions about the photos in the portfolio.
+So make sure you are prepared to talk about the photos in your portfolio.
+Know your portfolio inside out.
+If you mention other photographers in your portfolio be able to talk about them too.
+Talk about your development as a photographer.
+Also talk about where you get your inspiration from and what you see as your weaknesses as a photographer.
+Mine was my lack of Photoshop skills.

 As far as I am aware, I was only one of two mature students offered a place in DIT that year.
-The courses themselves look amazing and I would have really enjoyed doing them but I was also offered a place to study psychology at Trinity College and I decided to take that instead.
+The courses themselves look amazing.
+I would have really enjoyed doing them.
+But I was also offered a place to study psychology at Trinity College.
+I decided to take that offer instead.

-The portfolio I submitted to IDAT got 390 points out of 600 and to get an offer of a place you needed only 240 points, but that was back in 2009 so just check the points required now.
+The portfolio I submitted to IDAT got 390 points out of 600.
+To get an offer of a place you needed only 240 points.
+But that was back in 2009 so just check the points required now.

-Looking back over my portfolio now has gotten me all excited at the thought of studying photography, and I notice that I have time to submit my portfolio for this year’s intake.
+Looking back over my portfolio has gotten me all excited at the thought of studying photography.
+And I notice that I have time to submit my portfolio for this year’s intake.
 Right, I’m off to print out some proper index cards.